 The reason for this is two-fold.
 First, you want to have the least amount of disruption in your life as possible, and second, you want to show the prosecutor and the court that you are able to live with your partner without issues.

-A common thread among many Domestic Violence cases is that the police officers investigating the allegations often did not see what actually happened between the defendant and the alleged victim.
+A common thread among many cases involving Domestic Violence charges is that the police officers investigating the allegations often did not see what actually happened between the defendant and the alleged victim.
 A Domestic Violence defense attorney can capitalize on this during their own investigation and prove that the officers may have made an arrest based on unreliable information.